zapp2photo - Fotolia

 “For complex enterprise contracts, there are huge opportunities to benefit from our research into blockchain architecture and into computational law.
 Smart contracts have many applications, and as the ANB progresses we look forward to exploring other business use cases to roll out.”

-Marshall has said he sees blockchain as a technology that will cross all industries.
+Marshall sees blockchain as a technology that will cross all industries.
 There will be a global blockchain summit in March 2019, held in the Adelaide Exhibition Centre, put on by the ADC Forum in collaboration with the SA state government.

 The summit will see entrepreneurs, financiers and regulators from overseas mixing with local counterparts, and is expected to act as a catalyst for advancing blockchain development in the state.